SVogelsang/NUnit.ManualTest/README.md

 # NUnit.ManualTest
 NUnit.ManualTest is designed to include manual tests in the NUnit Framework infrastructure.
 The developer simply can add manual test scenarios to an NUnit test that guides a manual tester step-by-step through the testing scenario.
 The benefit is a NUnit compliant report.
 Furthermore it offers the possibility that non-programmers e.g. product owners, product managers or marketing can define manual test cases through YAML files.
+See [Github Pages](https://svogelsang.github.io/NUnit.ManualTest/) for further information.

 ## Features
 * Uses NUnit infrastructure for reports.